Here are some common questions about TableTop Networking.

 - Tables for Sponsor (3-4)

-- A Table for the Sound system
+- A table and an electrical outlet for the Sound system

 - Light Refreshments (coffee/juice and light breakfast nibble – the selection is your choice)